Where Will Technology Manufacturing Lead Next?

 The factory of the future will not only be able to complete most of the processes necessary to manufacture a product, but it will also be able to learn and, to an extent, think for itself.
 According to a Forbes report, artificial intelligence (A.I.) and machine learning were set to be a $36 billion market going into 2016.
 This compares to just $0.9 billion in 2013, demonstrating the potential importance and growth of the field in the eyes of big business and other investors.

-The logistics sector has been routinely using Machine to Machine (M2M) technology for a long time, as assets, vehicles, and management systems communicate to make the whole logistics process a smart and increasingly joined up one.
+The logistics sector has been routinely using machine-to-machine (M2M) technology for a long time, as assets, vehicles, and management systems communicate to make the whole logistics process a smart and increasingly joined-up one.
 This approach is also being brought into the manufacturing process.
-In Germany, for example, the prototype smart factory at the German Artificial Intelligence Research Centre (DFKID) features manufacturing modules that can change their functions, be rearranged into different orders, and communicate and work together in a similar way to how a PC recognises a ‘plug and play’ device.
+In Germany, for example, the prototype smart factory at the German Artificial Intelligence Research Centre (DFKID) features manufacturing modules that can change their functions, be rearranged into different orders, and communicate and work together similarly to how a PC recognises a ‘plug and play’ device.

-The Fourth Industrial Revolution appears to be well underway.
+The convergence of various technologies like 3D printing, photonics, ultrasonics, and AI-driven smart factories characterizes the Fourth Industrial Revolution.
+This revolution is set to profoundly transform manufacturing processes globally, heralding a new era of efficiency, customization, and sustainability.
 It’s impossible to predict exactly how it will look in a decade, let alone another 50 years.
 There’s little doubt, however, that it will have a profound and lasting effect on the way we make and consume products.

 Scroll to Top